About Tableau Catalog

 - Use lineage(Link opens in a new window) to trace the source of your data and to analyze the impact of changes to your data and identify which users might be impacted.

-- Email owners(Link opens in a new window) of a workbook, data source, or flow or contacts for a database or table about data-related updates.
+- Email owners(Link opens in a new window) of a workbook, data source, or flow about data-related updates.
+Do the same with database, table, or object contacts.

 You can use metadata methods in the Tableau REST API to programmatically update certain metadata.
 For more information about the metadata methods, see Metadata Methods in the Tableau Server REST API.